Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 After closing, no new send or receive operations are allowed.
 Any attempt raises `ChannelClosed`.

 **unbuffered channel**

 For unbuffered channels ie those without a bound , closing the channel immediately terminates all pending senders and receivers with a `ChannelClosed`

 Because there’s no buffer to drain, no additional values are delivered after closing.

-And as with buffered channels , no further operaations can be performed after channel closure.
+And as with buffered channels , no further operations can be performed after channel's closure.

 ## API Reference